BauhausLuftfahrt/MATSim-UAM/README.md

 ```
 Older versions can be used by replacing the version text with any of the listed tags on [GitHub MATSim-UAM tags](https://github.com/BauhausLuftfahrt/MATSim-UAM/tags).

-## Run-script Documentation
+## Documentation
-See [DOCUMENTATION](https://github.com/BauhausLuftfahrt/MATSim-UAM/blob/master/DOCUMENTATION.md) for explanation of the in- and outputs of provided run scripts.
+See [DOCUMENTATION](https://github.com/BauhausLuftfahrt/MATSim-UAM/blob/master/DOCUMENTATION.md) for, e.g., explanation of the in- and outputs of provided run scripts.

 ## Features
 List of all current features provided by MATSim-UAM with the version of feature introduction in parentheses.